(New England) Contra

 B1: Circle left two places, (6)

-man rolls neighbor across him (she goes around the circle to his right), (4)
+lady rolls across neighbor (going around the circle to his right), (4)

 Circle l. another two places to… (6)